What to Know About Reports of Protesters Being Shot in Nigeria

 On Oct.
 11, the government announced the disbanding of SARS.
 This is the fourth time there has been an announcement of either the disbanding or reform of the force, but activists say the move does not go far enough.
 Protesters have five core demands, including justice for the families of victims of police brutality, retraining of SARS officers before they are redeployed to other police units, and an independent body to oversee investigations into police brutality.
 Protesters have also expanded their aims beyond police brutality to harness frustration at years of corruption and bad governance.

 On Wednesday, President Muhammadu Buhari’s office issued a statement calling on people to have patience as police reforms “gather pace,” but did not mention the shootings from the night before.
 The Nigerian military has not issued a statement about events in Lekki, but posted screenshots to Twitter calling several credible news reports about it “fake news.”
 The government is now extending curfews beyond Lagos, which was already under restrictions, to other cities across Nigeria.
+In a televised briefing Wednesday, Lagos governor Obaijide Sanwo-Olu said he has ordered an investigation into the military’s actions at Lekki.
+Sanwo-Olu confirmed more than 20 injuries, but said that no one had been killed.

 How has the world reacted?